book/learning-C/README.md

 * Implement a [hashtable](01-hashtable/) from scratch
 * Implement a double-ended linked list with which you can "push, pop, shift, and unshift" items.
+* Write a library providing the hashtable and double-ended linked list
 * Write a custom allocator
 * Bind to a C library using XS